-2 different neck phantoms, software-based registration can permit high-quality subtraction to clearly emphasize a parathyroid adenoma.
-Thus, this protocol also seems to be acceptable for parathyroid imaging by CZT SPECT.
-In the clinical setting, these 2 images are obtained without changing a patient's neck position, unlike in our study; thus, a much clearer and motionless parathyroid image would be expected in human imaging.
+In the dual-isotope ^{99m}Tc sestamibi/^{99m}Tc pertechnetate protocol, we also obtained a good image of a parathyroid adenoma.
+Although several position gaps appeared between two different neck phantoms, software-based registration can permit high quality subtraction to clearly emphasize a parathyroid adenoma.
+Thus, this protocol also seems to be acceptable for parathyroid imaging by CZT-SPECT.
+In the clinical setting, these two images are obtained without changing a patient's neck position, unlike in our study; thus, a much clearer and motionless parathyroid image would be expected in human imaging.

-Because both images were acquired simultaneously, in the dual-tracer ^{99m}Tc-sestamibi/123I-iodine protocol a parathyroid adenoma was clearly visualized by subtracting the 123I photopeak image from the ^{99m}Tc photopeak image.
-Although the emission energies of these tracers are close and crosstalk has an influence on image quality, currently this protocol is often performed in routine practice using a NaI camera.
-Energy resolution is better for a CZT camera than for a NaI camera; thus, CZT SPECT is theoretically more suitable for the dual-tracer protocol using ^{99m}Tc and 123I.
-Tunninen et al. reported that the ^{99m}Tc-sestamibi/123I-iodine dual-tracer protocol is superior to the ^{99m}Tc-sestamibi single-tracer protocol (14).
-Taieb et al. also reported a high sensitivity using ^{99m}Tc-sestamibi/123I-iodine subtraction scintigraphy (28).
-Therefore, the dual-tracer ^{99m}Tc-sestamibi/123I-iodine acquisition using CZT SPECT seems to be the best protocol for nuclear medicine imaging of the parathyroid.
+Because both images were acquired simultaneously, in the dual-isotope ^{99m}Tc sestamibi/123I-iodine protocol, a parathyroid adenoma was clearly visualized by subtracting the 123I photopeak image from the ^{99m}Tc photopeak image.
+Although the emission energies of these radiotracers are close and crosstalk has an influence on image quality, currently this protocol is often performed in routine practice using a NaI camera.
+CZT-SPECT has better energy resolution compared to a NaI camera; thus, CZT-SPECT is theoretically more suitable for the dual-isotope protocol using ^{99m}Tc and 123I.
+Tunninen et al. report that the ^{99m}Tc sestamibi/123I-iodine dual-tracer protocol is superior to the ^{99m}Tc sestamibi singletracer protocol (14).
+Taieb et al. also report a high sensitivity using ^{99m}Tc sestamibi/123Iiodine subtraction scintigraphy (28).
+Therefore, the dual-isotope ^{99m}Tc sestamibi/123I-iodine acquisition using CZT-SPECT seems to be the best protocol for nuclear medicine imaging of the parathyroid.
 Further clinical studies are needed to clarify the clinical impact of this technology.